mgiacomini/currency-converter/README.md

 ```

 The API will respond with status 200 when everything works and with 422 when any attribute is invalid.
+The *amount* input must be a float, otherwise you will get a status 422 with error message.

 ## Testing